The Basics of Driving A Race Car Fast

 After spending a lifetime driving as fast as possible for a living as well as operating a racing school for the past several years, I guess I am qualified to provide my opinion on this.

 We spend a lot of time in our school ensuring that our drivers learn the importance of technique in all aspects of driving the car.
-Like most other sporting endeavors, if you don’t acquire the fundamental skills right away you will develop bad habits that will be harder to change later on.
-However, drivers who come to our schools have already learned the basic skills, it is our job to improve upon those, identifying and assist in breaking any bad habits that have already occurred.
+Like most other sporting endeavors, if you don’t acquire the fundamental skills right away, you will develop bad habits that will be harder to change later on.
+However, drivers who come to our schools have already learned the basic skills, it is our job to improve upon those, identifying and assisting in breaking any bad habits that have already occurred.

-Lesson One: Never forget to implement the basic skills that we teach (such as rev matching) when you are trying to go fast!
+Lesson One: Never forget to implement the basic skills that we teach (such as rev-matching) when you are trying to go fast!
 Work on DRIVING WELL – not driving fast.
 Learning how to make the racecar do the work properly is the ONLY way that you will ever go fast.

 Be a Racer!
 Book Now